Leviatan1121/WinSetup/README.md

 ```

 ## Download
-Or either download the file to the Desktop.
+Or either downloading the file to the Desktop.

 ### cmd
 ```bat